domschoen/cloudstate-samples-java-session-manager/README.md

 ### Standard use case: the device knows the account ID
 In this standard use case, the device uses the first service "Home".
 For each video the user start to watch from a device, the device needs a session.
 It means that the device ask the "Home" service for:

 - session creation
 Then the device will regularly ask for session renewal with command:

 - session renewal (HeartBeat)
-When the user has finished watching a video, the device will terminate the session sending
+When the user has finished watching a video, the device will terminate the session sending:

 - session termination (TearDown)

 Note: If a device tries to ask for an extra session above the max number of sessions of the Home account, then you will have an error.